Cuppixx/Cuppixx.github.io/README.md

 ##### Results & Impact

 - _As of October 2024, the project has 13 stars, making it the most popular fork of the original asset._
-- _Throughout its development the project has had over 2000 unique visitors, according to GitHub's traffic tool._
+- _Throughout its development the project has had over **2000 unique visitors**, according to GitHub's traffic tool._
-- _After the last commit, the project had an averaged of 5 unique visitors every two weeks, again based on data from GitHub's traffic tool._
+- _After the last commit, the project had an averaged of 10 unique visitors every two weeks, again based on data from GitHub's traffic tool._
-- _Feedback from Twitch users in the Software and Game Development category has been positive.
-They noted that the plugin looks visually clean and professional._
+- _Feedback from various Twitch users in the Software and Game Development category has been positive._
+  - _Users noted that the plugin looks visually clean and professional._
   - _Users were pleased with the extensive customization options available and, after some dialogue, recommended features they would love to see in the asset.
 Many of these features were later implemented, and the additions were well received and appreciated._

 ##### Links

 - [Project Repository](https://github.com/Cuppixx/RidiculousCodingCuppixxVersion)